Should I be representing this constituent? S/he doesn’t live in my constituency but has asked for our help.

 Rarely, a constituent from another area feels unable to deal with their own Member of Parliament and asks for your assistance.
 If this should happen, you should try to ascertain exactly why they feel unable to approach their own MP and then use your judgement to decide whether or not to take on the case.

-For more complicated instances,there is a very helpful Standard Note (SN/PC/02028), last updated on 29 September 2015 by Richard Kelly in the Commons Library:“Members and constituency etiquette”, which spells it out.
+For more complicated instances, including where someone has Power of Attorney for another, there is a very helpful Commons Library Research Briefing by Richard Kelly in the Commons Library:’Members and constituency etiquette‘, which spells it out.
 You should read it in detail and add it to your own collection of essential guides.
-If you get things wrong your boss is going to blame YOU when s/he gets it in the neck!